 AEHF-3 was launched aboard the Atlas V vehicle in September 2013, followed by launch of AEHF-4 aboard Atlas V launch vehicle in October 2018.

 The AEHF-5 was launched in August 2019 following the completion of thermal vacuum chamber (TVAC) and acoustic testing in May 2018.
 The final satellite AEHF-6 was launched in March 2020.
 Both the satellites were launched aboard Atlas V 551 vehicle.

 Contractors for the US’s AEHF constellation programme

-Lockheed Martin Space Systems is responsible for the space and ground segments of the four AEHF satellites, including mission controls and system integration.
+Lockheed Martin Space Systems was responsible for the space and ground segments of the AEHF satellites, including mission controls and system integration.
 Northrop Grumman Aerospace Systems supplied the payload.
 The project was led by the US Air Force Military Satellite Communications Systems Wing at the Space and Missile Systems Center, at Los Angeles Air Force Base in California.

-Vanguard Space Technologies has been subcontracted to fabricate and test two spacecraft bus structures of the satellites.
+Vanguard Space Technologies was subcontracted to fabricate and test two spacecraft bus structures of the satellites.